easytarget/BoatFanControl/README.md

 These Sketches have verified my wiring and confirmed the calibration of the resistor divider used to sense the battery voltage.

-My next stage is to define the main control loop; and implement it.
+I now need to define the main control loop; and implement it.
+* One reading every 30S and then decide how to set fan.
 * Power Control
   * Vmin->11.8V : Powersave mode; no activity, wake every 30s to take and process a voltage reading.
 Ignore button
   * 11.8->12.6V : Low Power Mode(s); start running the fan; limit max speed. respect quiet/off overrides
   * 12.6->Vmax  : Full power mode. respect quiet/off overrides
+* Fan Control
+  * Need to think about this
+* User Control
+  * Off/Quiet/Idle
+* Average readings; discard outliers
 * Testing will be tricky..
-I'll need to 'fake it' somehow
+I'll need to 'fake it' somehow for the humidity/temp readings.
 * I'd like to use interrupts and have the controller sleep between readings/decisions.

 Finally..
 Mounting the Fan.
 Wiring it in.
 And Kill the power LED on the DigiSpark (there is a track you can cut).